This NOFO is Closed for New Applications

 - Successful applicants under this NOFO may be eligible to receive two subsequent one-year grant renewals for this program.
 Renewals are at the discretion of the Department and are based on performance and sufficient appropriation.

-- Proposed budgets must be sufficiently detailed and justified to be approved by Illinois Department of Human Services (IDHS).
-Successful applicants will NOT receive a grant agreement until after their budget has been approved through the Community Service Agreement tracking system (CSA) system.
+- Proposed budgets must be sufficiently detailed and justified to be approved by IDHS.
+Successful applicants will NOT receive a grant agreement until after their budget has been approved through the Community Service Agreement tracking system (CSA).

 - Subcontractor Agreement(s) and budgets must be pre-approved by the Department and on file with the Department.
 Subcontractors are subject to all provisions of this Agreement.
 The successful applicant Agency shall retain sole responsibility for the performance and monitoring of the subcontractor.